nnnLik/salary-viewer-service/README.md

 This repository contains an implementation of a REST service that allows you to view the current salary and date of the next raise for each
 #
 ### Technologies.
 The service is implemented using asynchronous database connections using SQLAlchemy and Asyncpg.
 Asynchronous pytest is also used to write tests.
-Registration and authorization is implemented using the [`fastapi_users`] library (https://fastapi-users.github.io/fastapi-users/12.0/).
+Registration and authorization is implemented using the [`fastapi_users`](https://fastapi-users.github.io/fastapi-users/12.0/) library.
 #
 ### Installation and Startup
 1. Clone the repository: